DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/25-Bootstrap.md

     Repeat the analysis of the MLB data from the reading but this time generate a bootstrap distribution of the $F$ statistic.

+3. Paired data

+Are textbooks actually cheaper online?
+Here we compare the price of textbooks at the University of California, Los Angeles (UCLA) bookstore and at Amazon.com.
+Seventy-three UCLA courses were randomly sampled in Spring 2010, representing less than 10\% of all UCLA courses.
+When a class had multiple books, only the most expensive text was considered.

+The data is in the file `textbooks.csv` under the data folder.

+Each textbook has two corresponding prices in the data set: one for the UCLA bookstore and one for Amazon.
+Therefore, each textbook price from the UCLA bookstore has a natural correspondence with a textbook price from Amazon.
+When two sets of observations have this special correspondence, they are said to be **paired**.

+To analyze paired data, it is often useful to look at the difference in outcomes of each pair of observations.
+In  `textbooks`, we look at the difference in prices, which is represented as the `diff` variable.
+It is important that we always subtract using a consistent order; here Amazon prices are always subtracted from UCLA prices.

+a.
+Is this data tidy?
+Explain.

+b.
+Make a scatterplot of the UCLA price versus the Amazon price.
+Add a 45 degree line to the plot.

+c.
+Make a histogram of the differences in price.

+    The hypotheses are:
+$H_0$: $\mu_{diff}=0$.
+There is no difference in the average textbook price.
+$H_A$: $\mu_{diff} \neq 0$.
+There is a difference in average prices.

+d.
+To use a $t$ distribution, the variable `diff` has to be independent and normally distributed.
+Since the 73 books represent less than 10\% of the population, the assumption that the random sample is independent is reasonable.
+Check normality using `qqnorsim()` from the **openintro** package.
+It generates 8 qq plots of simulated normal data that you can use to judge the `diff` variable.

+e.
+Run a $t$ test on the `diff` variable.
+Report the p-value and conclusion.

+f.
+Create a bootstrap distribution and generate a 95\% confidence interval on the mean of the differences, the `diff` column.